TimotheeMickus/codwoe/README.md

 the codalab.

-Will be added to this repository at a later date: data or link to the data for the competition, code for training our models, and results.
+Will be added to this repository at a later date: data or link to the data for the competition, code for training our models, and official results.

 # What is this task?
 The CODWOE shared task invites you to compare two types of semantic